- Fair value covered loss

-Covers your own repairs and medical bills if the person who hits you is un- or underinsured.
+This covers your own repairs and medical bills if the person who hits you is un- or underinsured.
 As with liability, we suggest getting the highest limits you can — but at least 100/ 300 is highly recommended ($100,000 per person, or up to $300,000 total per accident).

 Buy as much liability insurance as you can afford